Smcculle/bonusProject/README.md

 bonusProject
 ============

 Theory of Computation bonus project.
 Given list of integers, split into K groups and minimize sum of each group.
-Implements a non-traditional genetic algorithm CHC, using conservative selection and highly disruptive crossover (HUX)
+Implements a non-traditional genetic algorithm CHC(Cross-generational elitist selection, heterogeneous recombination (by incest prevention) and Cataclysmic mutation) [Eshelman 1991].

 Currently works for K=2 groups as the default.
 Todo:  Implement underlying BitSet as arrays and update fitness to support K = any number of groups, clean debugging comments, implement verbose mode for large data sets.